-While procrastination is a particular problem for people with Attention Deficit Hyperactivity Disorder (ADHD), everyone procrastinates from time to time!
+While procrastination is a common problem for people with attention Deficit Hyperactivity Disorder (ADHD), everyone procrastinates from time to time!
 Here are some common reasons:

 - The task is boring.
 This reason is straightforward – the task is boring and you would rather do something more interesting.
 You may find yourself doing some fun tasks that are less important.